 PhD Program Objectives Mean

 Mid-Term Outcomes Long-Term Outcomes

-Exit Survey (N = 0) Supervisor Survey (N = 0) Program Graduates Survey (N = 0) Employer Survey (N = 0)
+Exit Survey (N = 1) Supervisor Survey (N = 2) Program Graduates Survey (N = 4) Employer Survey (N = 1)

+Counseling

+Prepare advanced professional counselors who demonstrate clinical skills in counseling grounded in empirically supported, theorybased approaches to helping.
+4.0 5.0 3.5 5.0

+Supervision

+Students learn theories and models of clinical supervision and have opportunities to practice ethical and culturally appropriate supervision.
+5.0 5.0 4.0 5.0

+Teaching

-Counseling Prepare advanced professional counselors who demonstrate clinical skills in counseling grounded in empirically supported, theorybased approaches to helping. n/a n/a n/a n/a Supervision Students learn theories and models of clinical supervision and have opportunities to practice ethical and culturally appropriate supervision. n/a n/a n/a n/a Teaching Students understand the various roles of the counselor educator related to teaching and mentoring and learn how to apply culturally sensitive, relevant, and developmental instruction within the field. n/a n/a n/a n/a Research and Scholarship Students will demonstrate the ability to design and implement quantitative and qualitative research and to disseminate research through professional conference presentations and publication. n/a n/a n/a n/a Leadership and Advocacy Prepare advanced clinicians, supervisors, and educators who serve as leaders and advocates in their respective communities. n/a n/a n/a n/a
+Students understand the various roles of the counselor educator related to teaching and mentoring and learn how to apply culturally sensitive, relevant, and developmental instruction within the field.
+5.0 5.0 4.0 5.0

+Research and Scholarship

+Students will demonstrate the ability to design and implement quantitative and qualitative research and to disseminate research through professional conference presentations and publication.
+4.0 5.0 4.0 5.0

+Leadership and Advocacy

+Prepare advanced clinicians, supervisors, and educators who serve as leaders and advocates in their respective communities.
+4.0 5.0 3.75 5.0